 During the last few years of his life, Jack London’s health declined rapidly from the effects of failing kidneys.
-On November 22, 1916, at only forty years old, Jack London died after a brief coma.
-His death certificate states that the cause was “Uraemia following renal colic” .
+On November 22, 1916, at only forty years old, after a brief coma, Jack died.
+His death certificate states that the cause was “Uraemia following renal colic.”

-After cremation in Oakland and a brief memorial service at the ranch, Jack’s ashes were laid to rest under a large rock on a small knoll overlooking the Valley of the Moon, which is the grave site of the pioneer Greenlaw children, David, who died in 1876 and Lillie, who died in 1877.
+After cremation in Oakland and a brief memorial service at the ranch, Jack’s ashes were laid to rest on a small knoll overlooking the Valley of the Moon.
+The knoll is also the gravesite of the pioneer Greenlaw children, David (who died in 1876) and Lillie (who died in 1877).

-'I wouldn’t mind if you laid my ashes on the knoll where the Greenlaw children are buried.
-And roll over me a red boulder from the ruins of the Big House.'
+Jack once remarked to his wife Charmian and his sister Eliza, “I wouldn’t mind if you laid my ashes on the knoll where the Greenlaw children are buried.
+And roll over me a red boulder from the ruins of the Big House.”

 On November 26, 1916, in a silent ceremony, Charmian London placed her husband’s ashes on the chosen knoll under a large rock from the Wolf House.
 After she passed away in 1955, Charmian’s ashes were laid under the same rock, next to Jack.